Last updated on January 3rd, 2024.

 Fly rods come in all price ranges.
 You can easily spend several hundred dollars.
 But you don’t have to.
-Here is our guide to the best fly rod under 200.
+Here is our guide to the best fly fishing rod under 200.

-Most fly anglers have a budget for their equipment.
-If yours is big, you won’t have a problem spending more than $500 or even $1,000 on a fly rod.
+Most anglers have a budget for their equipment.
+If yours is big, you won’t have a problem spending more than $500 or even $1,000 on a fly fishing rod.
 The great thing though is: you don’t have to in order to get a quality fly rod.

 In this guide we want to give you our top choices for the best fly rod under 200 dollars.
-Our focus will be on the #5 weight section since that is the type of fly rod most people use.
+Our focus will be on the #5 weight section since that is the type of fly fishing rod most people use.
 It is a great weight class to fish for trout and small bass for example.
-If I had to get one rod, it would be #5.
+If I had to get one rod, it would be a #5.
 If you are looking to get an entire fly fishing set, make sure to check our Fly Rod Combo Guide.

 Often the premium manufacturers offer entry level products at a fraction of the price of their high end rods.
 What’s great about this is the fact that they will still use their know-how for these less expensive rods.
-Such is the case in our review for example with the rods from Orvis, Redington or Echo.
+Such is the case in our review for example with the rods from Fenwick, Redington or Echo.

 Another important aspect you should consider is warranty.
 Many manufacturers offer great (lifetime) warranties for their products.
 These can be really helpful in case your rod breaks due to a technical defect.

 Notice: The Wading List is reader-supported.
 We take part in the Amazon Associates Program and earn a small commission at no extra cost for you if you end up making a purchase.
 We only recommend products we are convinced of and use ourselves.
 Thanks!

 Best Fly Rods under 200 Quick Answer List

 3. Penn Battle